© Crown copyright 2018

 - If the conveyancer submitting the application did not act for the lender for the transferees, they must complete with name an address of conveyancer who did.

 Example 2 - attorney(s) acting

-You need only complete the table below if you are submitting a paper discharge.
+Conveyancers only need to complete the ‘Name of lender’ section if they are submitting a paper discharge.

-Note: This table is separate from the above table because if the only application lodged is a discharge, there is only one party.
-We do not require information regarding the ex-mortgagor.
+This section is separate from the section ‘Details of the conveyancer acting’ because if the only application lodged is a discharge, there is only one party.
+We do not require information regarding the former borrower.

-If you are sending an application to give effect to a discharge in form DS1 or release in form DS3 for each lender state in the table below the details of the conveyance (if any) who represented them.
+If a conveyancer is sending an application AP1 to give effect to a discharge in form DS1 or release in form DS3, they must state for each lender in the section below the details of the conveyancer (if any) who represented them.

-Where a lender is not represented by a conveyancer you must also complete (2) below.
+Where a lender is not represented by a conveyancer, the conveyancer submitting the application must also complete (2) below.

-You only need to complete this panel if you have entered ‘None’ against any of the parties’ names in the third column of the above tables.
+The conveyancer submitting the application only needs to complete the following panel if they have entered ‘None’ against any of the parties’ names in the third column of the above tables.

 If you dishonestly enter information or make a statement that you know is untrue or misleading, you may be committing the offence of fraud.
 Also failure to complete this form with proper care may result in loss of protection under the Land Registration Act 2002.